close2/alibvr/doc/README.md

 during compile time, making the generated code very compact and efficient.  *This is not a typical C++ library!*

-Ony very few features are implemented using C-macros.
+Only very few features are implemented using C-macros.

 I still hope that the described type-stack in [b.atch.se](http://b.atch.se/) will at some point replace the